Disabled Toilet Facilities in Entertainment Stadiums and Sport Arenas.

 DISABLED SIGN

 Disabled toilet facilities should be provided in the form of self-contained cubicles with direct access from circulation areas.
 In common toilet areas, at least one cubicle for ambulant disabled should be provided within each single-sex washroom in addition to any unisex facility.
-See our range of Ambulant Toilet Packs
+See our range of Ambulant Toilet Packs.
+If you need clear and concise Disabled Toilet Refurbishment advice, please contact our Washroom Design Team.

 Some disabled spectators may need to use the toilet more frequently than others.
 This makes it desirable that accessible toilets are not made available to non-disabled spectators.